 Intervention: The following are interventions if warranted following the school health staff's evaluation/assessment.
+This includes notifying administration, appropriate staff and/or parent/guardian if applicable.
+School health staff will suggest physician evaluation if indicated.

 - 1. Extinguish flames, remove student from source of burn.
 NOTE: Ensure power is OFF before going near the student. - 2.
 Immerse or rinse area in cool water unless there are deep open areas of tissue.
 Do not use ice. - 3.
 Apply a loose sterile dressing to the area. - 4.
 Do not remove clothing from a severely burned area if caused by heat or flame. - 5.
 Do not apply any ointments. - 6.
 Do not break blisters. - 7.
-Notify principal/administration and parent/guardian.
 Activate 911 if needed.